Curriculum

 The curriculum is made up of four parts:

-The core consists of 9 courses (2 credits each) that build a foundation of knowledge in the key areas of management.
-You are required to take at least 8 courses.
+The core consists of 8 courses (2 credits each) that build a foundation of knowledge in the key areas of management.
+You are required to take 8 courses.
 The core courses are:

 • Accounting